hguzha/FHIR/docs/_1.1/02-installing/02-limitations.md

 * The Operator may be deployed into different namespaces, one per namespace.
 * The Operator has limited support for IBM FHIR Server configuration.
 * The Operator does not support prepackaged implementation guides.
 * Schema upgrades require downtime: The IBM FHIR Server requires downtime to complete upgrades of the IBM FHIR Server's relational data.
-During the upgrade, tables are refreshed, updated and optimized for the workloads that the FHIR specification supports.
-* During the upgrade, the database's schema is updated to support workload for the HL7 FHIR® specification.
+During the upgrade, the database's schema is updated to support workload for the HL7 FHIR® specification.